What might seem like a harmless, convenient card that sits in your wallet can be very harmful to the environment.

 Metal cards might have a large carbon footprint due to their extraction and refining processes, but they are more durable and easier to recycle when compared to PVC.
 Therefore, they are more eco-friendly in the long run.

 Eco-friendly cards may be the future of cashless payments to help reduce excessive plastic pollution.
-Embracing green banking can be a great way to fight climate change and protect the environment.
+Embracing green finance can be a great way to fight climate change and protect the environment.